by Jürgen Euler

 With this Marx concluded the description of his illumination.

-"To this world the
+"To this world the spirit is drawn

 on rolling waves of life 'tis borne,